Table of contents

 In 1985, the American Motors Corporation (AMC) pioneered Product Lifecycle Management (PLM) systems.

-Looking for a way to compete with its bigger, deeper-pocketed rivals, it introduced integrated CAD design, centralised data storage and collaborative communication systems.
+Looking for a way to compete with its bigger, deeper-pocketed rivals, it introduced integrated CAD design, centralized data storage and collaborative communication systems.

 In the mid-1990s, AMC was bought by Chrysler.
 Its new parent company extended PLM systems to every single person involved in designing and building its vehicles.
 Chrysler achieved the lowest production costs in the US auto-industry.

-PLM revolutionised vehicle production.
+PLM revolutionized vehicle production.
 And it wasn’t long before it extended to nearly every industry you can think of.
 It is now considered one of the four pillars of manufacturing IT.

 With the advent of the cloud, we’ve entered a new IT paradigm.

 Simply operating a PLM system isn’t enough.
 After all, everyone else is using PLM, too.
 It’s become a minimum requirement.
 To keep an edge, you’ve got to leave your servers behind and embrace the cloud.
 Otherwise, you may have the leanest production of the 1990s, but you’ll be eating 21st century dust.

 On-premise PLM systems are a sink hole for capital.

 They require enormous arrays of expensive servers, and sufficient real estate for storage.
 On top of that, the whole lot needs upgrading every few years.

 But with an on-cloud implementation that’s all taken care of elsewhere.